 But this is not the real reason this durian is a conversation starter.

-    The main reason is that it has an alias of lan jiao yuan (烂蕉园).
+The main reason is that it has an alias of lan jiao yuan (烂蕉园) in Penang.
 If you understand Hokkien dialect you might already be bursting out in laughter right now.

 For those who don’t know hokkien which is a commonly spoken dialect in Malaysia and Singapore, let’s just say that the word lan jiao in lan jiao yuan (LJY) sounds like a vulgar term that describes a male body part.

 So you can bet that when people are queuing up for durians at the store and someone shouts that he wants LJY, it would be met with chuckles from every side.

 It’s also perfectly understandable why this nickname is mostly unknown to most durianers.